15 Things That Pose a Threat To Hedgehogs

-Prevent this accident from happening by ensuring that the netting is stretched, anchored, and if possible, elevated from the ground.
+Prevent this accident by ensuring that the netting is stretched, anchored, and, if possible, elevated from the ground.

-If a hedgehog consumes a slug that is contaminated with chemicals, then, it runs the risk of being poisoned as well.
+If a hedgehog consumes a slug contaminated with chemicals, it also runs the risk of being poisoned.

-Of course, there is also the possibility of the hedgehog eating the pellet so try to use alternatives that are nontoxic to wildlife like Ferric Sodium EDTA or use slug traps instead.
+Of course, there is also the possibility of the hedgehog eating the pellet so try to use nontoxic alternatives to wildlife like Ferric Sodium EDTA or use slug traps instead.

 Rat Poison and Traps

-Recent studies show that majority of hogs analyzed post-mortem have rat poison in their stomach so try to use other trap versions that are safe for wildlife.
+Recent studies show that most hogs analyzed post-mortem have rat poison in their stomach, so try to use other safe trap versions for wildlife.

 Oil and Grease

-Tins of paint, oil cans, and other similar materials should always have a lid and stored in proper locations.
+Tins of paint, oil cans, and other similar materials should always have a lid and be stored properly.

-Hedgehogs may get trapped in plastic holders for beer or other drinks because their spikes hold it in place and may die.
+Hedgehogs may get trapped in plastic holders for beer or other drinks because their spikes hold them in place, and may die.

-It is like any other animal that get restricted and not able to move.
+It is like any other animal that gets restricted and unable to move.

-Reduce hedgehog injuries by cutting the plastic holders before throwing it in a recycling bin.
+Reduce hedgehog injuries by cutting the plastic holders before throwing them in a recycling bin.